 Microlearning is an emerging learning strategy that emphasizes the importance of learning a specific topic in short bursts of time to enhance retention levels, while still including all necessary details of the subject matter.
 It’s also referred to as nano learning, bite-sized learning, or micro training, due to its very engaging and easily digestible structure, which allows children to achieve very specific learning objectives.

-Microlearning often goes hand-in-hand with mobile learning.
+Microlearning often goes hand-in-hand with mobile learning, and the increased access to technology in education.
 Mobile learning strategies include strategies like gamified learning.
 Because microlearning strategies break information down into short bursts (between 2-5 minutes), mobile learning is an effective way to implement these bursts through devices that society at large relies on.

 Research has shown that microlearning is most effective when not too many subjects are introduced to the learner at once.
 Additionally, spaced exposure–the process of spreading study sessions out over longer periods of time–can be useful alongside microlearning techniques.
 Spaced exposure, or the spacing effect, is effective because when you actively try to recall information that you’ve been learning across many sessions (as opposed to one session), it’s easier to recall.
 Microlearning can work well with spaced exposure since the information is presented in short bursts.
 This way, microlearning can be done in multiple sessions in order to implement the spacing effect.

 Another important consideration in microlearning is to ensure that learners are not exposed to too many different topics at once.
 Microlearning is most effective when learners aren’t overwhelmed with too much information on many new topics because it’s hard to store so much information in our short-term memory.
 With less information stored in our short-term memory, we have a better ability to transfer knowledge to our long-term memory, resulting in better retention.
 Being exposed to too many subjects can be overwhelming and distracting.